 The next element of a trade secret claim is whether or not the information was misappropriated.
 Uniform Trade Secrets Act generally defines misappropriation in two different ways.
-First, someone may misappropriate a trade secret by acquiring the information when they knew or should have known that the information was obtained illegally.
-Misappropriate also occurs when someone discloses or uses a trade secret and meets the following requirements:
+Someone may misappropriate a trade secret by acquiring the information when they knew (or should have known) the information was obtained illegally.
+Misappropriation also occurs when someone discloses or uses a trade secret and meets the following requirements:

 - Should have reasonably known at the time of use that the information was obtained by illegal means, obtained in a situation where its secrecy was expected, or taken from someone who had a duty to protect the trade secret

-- Knew that the information was a trade secret and that their knowledge of it was improper
+- They knew that the information was a trade secret and that their knowledge was improper.

 Seeking Damages and Preventing Further Disclosure

-Once it has been established that information is a trade secret and that it was misappropriated, the holder of the trade secret can seek damages.
-Under the UTSA, a plaintiff can sue the responsible party or parties for compensatory damages and any profits earned by the defendant while using the trade secret.
+Once it has been established information is a trade secret and was misappropriated, the trade secret holder can seek damages.
+Under the UTSA, a plaintiff can sue the responsible party (or parties) for compensatory damages and any profits earned by the defendant while using the trade secret.
 Additionally, the court may take steps to prevent further usage or dissemination of the trade secret.
-They may grant protective orders during discovery, seal court records, and order the defendant to avoid disclosure of the trade secret without court approval.
+For example, they may grant protective orders during discovery, seal court records, and order the defendant to avoid disclosing the trade secret without court approval.